MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/common-formatting.md

 _**Nested styling**_
 ```

-The following are equivalent, though Github's markdown editor only shows a preview in the edit window for the later.
+The following are equivalent, though GitHub's markdown editor and VS Code only shows a preview in the edit window for the latter (double).

 ```markdown
 ~Strikethrough~